How to get touch with us over the festive period

 1. Think about your budget

 Decide how much you can afford to spend.
 If a mortgage is required, you will need to get some advice from your preferred lender/broker who will tell you how much you can borrow.
-You will also need to budget for additional costs such as legal fees, Stamp Duty, council tax and utilities.
+You will also need to budget for additional costs such as legal fees, Stamp Duty, council tax, and utilities.

 2. Find your ‘ideal home’

-Not all housebuilders work the same way, and one developer’s offerings can be hugely different to another’s.
+Not all housebuilders work the same way, and one developer’s offerings can be hugely different from another’s.
 You will need to pay the home builders a reservation fee, which will reserve your plot for 28 days.
 Typically, you will exchange contracts within this time.

 3. Apply for a mortgage